New bounds for the area of MOTS and generalized ultra-massive spacetimes: Discussion

 New area bounds have been presented for general (stable or not) MOTSs.
 The stability is ruled by the particular constant $\lambda_{-\ell}$ that determines the stability or not of the MOTS towards the past null direction with non-vanishing expansion, together with a particular component of the Einstein tensor on the MOTS.
 The results are independent of any field equations and of energy conditions.
 They acquire special relevance in the case of General Relativity.
 The existence of ultra-massive spacetimes, previously identified in the presence of a positive cosmological constant $\Lambda$ in GR, has been generalized to many cases with any possible value of $\Lambda$.

 Given that the properties of these generalized ultra-massive spacetimes are independent of the existence of symmetries, the results may have implications for mergers of, or accretion onto, very compact objects.
+For instance, immediately upon the merge of two black holes, the area of the newborn outermost MOTS is strictly larger than the sum of the areas of the two individual previous ones.
+As the system settles down the MOTS area continues to monotonically non-decrease, and thus an eventual stabilization into a final stationary Kerr black hole depends on the final value of $\mu_S$ (and in particular on $\Lambda$).
 In the known cases, the ultra-massive spacetimes do not have any event horizon nor future null infinity.
 Rather, they tend to present universal singularities, whose existence can be deduced from standard incompleteness theorems \cite{HE,P,S1,SMilestone} due to the existence of closed trapped surfaces, see also section 7 in \cite{AMMS}.

 In this paper the case genus $g=0$ has been largely analyzed, probably the one with greatest relevance.
 However, for higher genus one can easily derive {\em lower} bounds for the area of the corresponding MOTS.
 Similarly, one can explore the relevance of the area bounds for the spherical case when just the combination $\mu_S +\lambda_{-\ell} $ is positive.